chetachiezikeuzor/cMenu-Plugin/README.md

 ![](https://github.com/chetachiezikeuzor/cMenu-Plugin/blob/master/assets/cMenu%20Demo%20Header.png)

-### Disclaimer: This plugin is now available in Obsidian plugin store
+### Status: This plugin is now available in Obsidian plugin store

 cMenu is a plugin that adds a minimal and user friendly text editor modal for a smoother writing/editing experience ✍🏽.
 This plugin makes text editing easier for those that don't wish to configure a multitude of hotkeys.